n-zeplo/product-practice-handbook-2018/creating-a-product-innovation-engagment/identify-product-engagements.md

 ### Engage: Identify and Sell Product Engagements

-Overview:
+##### Overview:

-Clients can approach us in many ways and often with unclear expectations or needs.
-From the outset of the engagement our sales team should be identifying if a project requires product work.
+Clients approach us in many ways and often with unclear expectations or needs.
+From the outset of the engagement our sales team should be identifying if a project requires a product engagement model.
 This section will focus on a sales viewpoint covering topics including:

 * Key indicators of product engagements
 * Involving product practice in sales pursuit
 * Resources: Slide Decks, Client Stories, Example Staffing models and Prototyping / POC Examples